zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

 .. note::

-    The underlying LabOne® module (zhinst.ziPython object) can be accessed with the ``raw_module`` property
+    The underlying LabOne® module (zhinst.core object) can be accessed with the ``raw_module`` property

 .. code-block:: python